jju/stubbl/teams/glorioushounds.md

 | **Florinda**  | Glorious Hounds | Blitzer  |   23 |    8 |   15 |   46 |    2 |    2 |    2 |    5 |    2 |    2 |    8 |   70 |
 | Mandawuy | Glorious Hounds | Catcher  |   17 |    2 |   10 |   29 |   18 |    5 |    1 |    1 |    0 |    0 |    1 |   68 |

-[[Costache]] had an early injury that hampered her effectivene, but a better all-round receiver we see only rarely.
+[[costache]] had an early injury that hampered her effectivene, but a better all-round receiver we see only rarely.

 [[yosif]] was the best pure passer the UBBL has seen, and that includes Ozymandias, who has actually (amazingly) seemed to be okay with the eclipsing of his talent.